 Bake Pavlova Like a Pro

-You can transfer the meringue to a piping bag for this stage or use a spoon/spatula.
+You can transfer the meringue to a piping bag for this stage, or use a spoon or spatula.
 If you want to make a large Pavlova cake to share, spread or pipe the meringue onto the prepared tray in an 8-inch (20 cm) circle.

 Use your spoon to make a shallow dip in the center.
-You can smooth the sides and edges with the back of the spoon or use a fork to make decorative swoops or peaks if you like.
+You can smooth the sides and edges with the back of a spoon or use a fork to create decorative swoops or peaks, if you like.

 Bake the Pavlova for 2½ hours at 195°F (90°C).
-After 2 hours, check it feels dry to the touch but avoid opening the oven before this time.
+After 2 hours, check if it feels dry to the touch, but avoid opening the oven before this time.

 Fill It and Decorate